 Teacher Training London – the Secondary programme

-As a School Direct programme you will spend the majority of your time in schools learning from the very best teachers on the job.
+As a School Direct trainee you will spend the majority of your time in schools learning from the very best teachers on the job.
 You will teach in at least two secondary schools, one of which will be classed as your host school and the one you generally will be in for terms 1 and 3.
-We try to give you a second placement in a contrasting environment so that you can experience the diversity between schools.
+You will undertake a second placement in a contrasting environment so that you can experience the diversity between schools.
 There is also the opportunity to gain experience in a Special School.

 As a Teacher training London PGCE Secondary trainee you will be immersed in school life from the beginning of the course.
-You will be in a classroom with a mentor and have the opportunity to observe high quality teaching from the start.
+You will be in a classroom with an experienced teahcer and have the opportunity to observe high quality teaching from the start.
 The schools in our partnership are highly supportive of all trainees, and you will be encouraged to try teaching small groups and then the whole class as the year progresses.

 In addition to the practical classroom experience you will enjoy, there is a wealth of centre-based lectures to attend which will enhance your subject knowledge, give you practical ideas for your teaching and unpin it all with educational theory to develop you to become a highly effective and reflective practitioner.

-Supporting you for the duration of the course will be school based and personal mentors who will be available to guide you in your journey towards becoming an outstanding secondary school teacher.
+Supporting you for the duration of the course will be a school based Mentor and Link Tutor who will guide you in your journey towards becoming an outstanding secondary school teacher.

 Lecture Content at Teaching London